Revised 1 April 2022

 sp campanulata?
 LTL1 D - 1", pale tan-white campanulate flowers; 10-15 flowers in umbel: thin medium leaves on a viny bush.
 Much like a large form of H. cystiantha.
 Night fragrance like citronella - lemon grass.
 Still looking for the real campanulata from Java.
 Peninsular Malaysia

-LTL1 vs H cystiantha (notice the 6 coronal lobes of the LTL1 clone - a freak, for it usually has 5) sp.
-Kast C Interesting vine very similar to H meredithii except more droopy and with lanceolate leaves with long acute tip.
+LTL1 vs H cystiantha (notice the 6 coronal lobes of the LTL1 clone - a freak, for it usually has 5) bauensis T Green F Interesting vine very similar to H meredithii except more droopy and with lanceolate leaves with long acute tip.
 This is not H meredithii.
-Being written up for publication as H sarawakensis.
 Origin Bau, Sarawak

 SP.
 Kast, With its handsome up to 10 inch leaves sp.
-Biak Island D, 1/4", yellow; 10-15 in umbel; leaves 1 x 1-1/2".
+Biak Island F 1/4", yellow; 10-15 in umbel; leaves 1 x 1-1/2".
 Stems may attach close to support with odd, flat arrangement of branches.
 Leaves sometimes flecked with gray blotches.
 This is a handsome, clean cut, compact plant.
 Biak Island, Indonesia

 H. SP.
 BIAK ISLAND sp.
-Germany C- Whole plant very similar to H finlaysonii except that the leaves have a much more reticulate venation and flat.
+Germany E- Whole plant very similar to H finlaysonii except that the leaves flat and have a much more reticulate venation.
 This was from a grower in Germany - not wild there!
-The doubtful "hybrid" Jennifer (finlaysonii x incrassata).
+Synonym, the doubtful "hybrid" Jennifer (finlaysonii x incrassata).

 sp.
 Gold Star C- 1-1/2", yellow-green starry flower; 4 - 8 in umbel; whole plant completely bald, as H.ariadna.
 Country of origin unknown.
-An Eriostemma Add oyster shell to mix.
+An Eriostemma Add oyster shell/or limestone to mix.